prisoner100683/Presenter-agent/README.md

 **effects of the webpage depends on the efficeny of Model**

-Because of testing the program with DickSuck(Author can't afford to other models), Generated webpage is not appealing enough.
+Because of testing the program with DickSuck(Author can't afford other models), Generated webpage is not appealing enough.
 This project will be optimized in the future.